icerpc/icerpc-docs/pages/icerpc/dispatch/dispatch-pipeline.md

 ## Dispatch processing

 The dispatcher abstraction offers a great deal of flexibility.
-A [Slice service][slice-service] is a dispatcher, so it's trivial to configure a server to dispatch all the requests it receives to the same Slice service.
+A [Slice service] is a dispatcher, so it's trivial to configure a server to dispatch all the requests it receives to the same Slice service.

 A dispatcher implementation can dispatch to another dispatcher, which itself dispatches to another dispatcher, and so on; the dispatcher you configure on a server can be the head of a dispatcher chain or tree, known as a